 Mandatory Organics Recycling

 Businesses that subscribe to four (4) or more cubic yards of waste per week must have an organics recycling program.
 Organics includes food scraps and landscape waste.
-Organic material may be collected by a SWA-franchised hauler, an Authorized Recycler, or self-hauled to a recycling center.
+Organic material may be collected by a

 Most haulers will require you to place landscape material in a separate container from your food scraps.
 Ask your recycling service provider what materials they accept.
 If you prefer to self-haul or have a landscaper haul away your landscaping waste, you can fill out this self-haul form.